St Padarn's Institute

-St Padarn's Institute came into being in 2016.
-Until then the site belonged to St Michael's College, an Anglican theological college in Llandaff, Wales.
-St Michael's college was founded in Aberdare in 1892, and was situated in Llandaff from 1907 until 2016.
+St Padarn's Institute is a theological training college owned by the Church in Wales, located in Llandaff in the north of the city of Cardiff, Wales.
+It operates as a residential training college for its full time ministers.
+The origins of St Padarn's are in St Michael's College, an Anglican training college founded by the Church of England in Aberdare in 1892.
+In 1907 St Michael's relocated to Llandaff.
 Among its many alumni was the poet R. S. Thomas.
-The original building on the site was a house constructed for himself by John Prichard.
-After his death, that building was incorporated into the newly-founded St Michael's College, which was built mainly to the designs of F. R. Kempson between 1905-1907.
+The original building on the site was a house by John Prichard, the diocesan architect for Llandaff, built for himself.
+After his death, that building was incorporated into St Michael's.
+Other college buildings were constructed mainly to the designs of F. R. Kempson between 1905 and 1920.
 In the late 1950s, a chapel was built by George Pace.
 The college had significant financial problems in the early 21st century and was eventually closed.

-The site was purchased by the Church in Wales in 2016 to be used as a residential training college for its full time ministers.
+The Church in Wales bought the site in 2016 and reopened it as St Padarn's.

 History and development

 John Prichard was a noted ecclesiastical architect who undertook much church building and restoration in Wales, often in partnership with John Pollard Seddon.
 He established a practice in Llandaff, Cardiff, becoming 'Resident Diocesan Architect' in December 1844.
 In the mid-1860s, he began the building of a house, and attached office on the site of the future St Michael's.
 Following his death in 1886, control passed to the Church of England, which began the building of a residential seminary for the training of priests.
-The main college buildings were designed by F. R. Kempson and built between 1904-1907.
+The main college buildings were designed by F. R. Kempson and built between 1904 and 1907.
 In the 1950s, a college chapel was designed by George Pace.